InabaTatsuro/papers/README.md

 - add edge information to the self-attention calculation

 Graph Transformer Networks [[Yun+, NeurIPS19](https://arxiv.org/abs/1911.06455)][[#17](https://github.com/InabaTatsuro/papers/issues/17)]
-- generate new meta-path which represents multi-hop relations and new-graph structure by multiplication of different adjacency matrix
+- generate a new meta-path that represents multi-hop relations and new-graph structure by multiplication of different adjacency matrix
 - can be applied to heterogeneous graph

 Graph Transformer [[Li+, 18](https://openreview.net/forum?id=HJei-2RcK7)][[#16](https://github.com/InabaTatsuro/papers/issues/16)]
-- evolve target graph by recurrently applying source-attention from source graph and self-attention from target graph
+- evolve the target graph by recurrently applying source-attention from the source graph and self-attention from the target graph
 - they can have different structure

 Attention Guided Graph Convolutional Networks for Relation Extraction [[Guo+, ACL19](https://aclanthology.org/P19-1024/)][[#15](https://github.com/InabaTatsuro/papers/issues/15)]